-56B Historical billing and energy consumption information - supply of electricity only for a period within two years prior to the date of the request then, even though the small customer's contract with the previous retailer may otherwise have terminated, the previous retailer must provide the person that made the request with any of the information requested that is then retained by, or otherwise available to, the previous retailer, to the extent that information relates to the period in which the small customer was a customer of the previous retailer.
+56B Historical billing and energy consumption information - supply of electricity only

+- (1) A reference to a retailer in rules 28 and 56A is a reference to a small customer's current retailer. - (2) If a small customer or customer authorised representative requests from the small customer's previous retailer historical billing or energy consumption information for a period within two years prior to the date of the request then, even though the small customer's contract with the previous retailer may otherwise have terminated, the previous retailer must provide the person that made the request with any of the information requested that is then retained by, or otherwise available to, the previous retailer, to the extent that information relates to the period in which the small customer was a customer of the previous retailer.
 The previous retailer may provide this information subject to a reasonable charge.